Story

 We invite you to learn more about Katie and her artwork at https://www.katieherzog.net/.
 Recent exhibitions include the Mexicali Biennial “Land of Milk and Honey” at the Santa Cruz Museum of Art and History, showcasing artwork about Immigration and Agriculture in the Salinas Valley.
 Her forthcoming solo exhibition at the Monterey Museum of Art Currents Gallery opening in January 2024 will include a series of paintings inspired by Lekoudesch and her family history in Monterey County.

-We’re grateful for Katie being part of our work and attending the Resilerator as a way to strengthen her knowledge and ability to make an impact in her community.
+We’re grateful for Katie being part of our work and attending The Resilerator as a way to strengthen her knowledge and ability to make an impact in her community.

 Newsletter Sign-up